Zone Look-up Map

 - Taxpayers Users Support: blt.str.support@govos.com or 888-751-1911

-- Bed and Breakfast businesses, distinct from short term rentals, are defined as a low-density residential development with no more than 8 guest rooms, are a regulated use in the IDO and must be approved by the Planning Department.
+- Bed and Breakfast businesses are distinct from short term rentals, and are defined as “A low-density residential development with no more than 8 guest rooms that are rented for temporary sleeping accommodations at market rates with breakfast served.”
+Bed and breakfasts are a regulated use in the IDO and must receive approval from the Planning Department.

-- Where Bed and breakfasts are allowed, they are accessory to the primary use of the property as a single-family dwelling.
+- Where bed and breakfasts are allowed, they must be accessory to the primary use of the property as a single-family dwelling.

-Accessory Dwelling Units (also known as ADUs, Casitas and In-law Units) are now allowed in all R-A and R-1 (single-family residential) zone districts in the City of Albuquerque.
+Accessory Dwelling Units (also known as ADUs, Casitas and In-law Units) are allowed in all R-A and R-1 (single-family residential) zone districts in the City of Albuquerque.
 Additionally, they are an allowed accessory use in R-T, R-ML, MX-T, MX-L, MX-M, and in NR- (non-residential zones) as a caretaker’s unit.
-Remember, however that it is very important for you to check your zoning, as some Overlay zones have special standards for ADU's.
+Remember to check the specific details of your zoning, as some Overlay zones have special standards for ADUs.

-Some of the basic regulations, which can be found in IDO Section 4-3(F)(6) are:
+Some basic regulations for ADUs, can be found in IDO Section 4-3(F)(6):

-- Only one ADU is allowed per lot.
-The maximum size is 750 sf.
-(Some other small area rules apply, so check your zoning.)
+- Only one ADU is allowed per lot and the maximum size is 750 square feet (Some other small area/overlay rules apply, so check your specific zoning.)

 - A casita cannot take up more than 25% of the side and rear yards combined, nor can it be taller than the main house on the lot.